Get insider access

 120 ms

-The Bose Sport Open have alright Bluetooth connectivity.
-They don't support multi-device or NFC pairing, and their latency on PC is likely too high to be suitable for gaming or streaming video.
+These have okay Bluetooth connectivity.
+They don't support multi-device or NFC pairing.
+They support AAC and SBC codecs only, which is okay but fairly rudimentary without higher-quality codecs like aptX or low-latency codecs.
+Their latency on PC is likely too high to be suitable for gaming or streaming video.
 Their latency on iOS and Android devices is much lower, though.
 That said, some devices and apps compensate for latency, so your experience may vary.

 0